paul-cvp/ctmc/README.md

 Install the `requirements.txt` with `pip install -r requirements.txt` after you have created a virtual environment.

 Optional link to stormpy (will be installed when you install the `requirements.txt` file): https://moves-rwth.github.io/stormpy/installation.html

-## Evaluation

-The notebook `synthetic.ipynb` contains the synthetic log evaluation.

-The notebook `bpic13.ipynb` contains the real event log evaluation.

-Hint: Listen to the `#TODOs` and change values to play around with the estimations.
-Enjoy!